spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

     kubectl delete -f https://downloads.spacelift.io/kube-workerpool-controller/v0.0.16/manifests.yaml
     ```

-    Then you can install the new controller version with the following command.
+    Then you can install the new controller version with this command.

     ```shell
     kubectl apply -f https://downloads.spacelift.io/kube-workerpool-controller/v0.0.17/manifests.yaml